Social Security Administration:

 Agency Affected: Social Security Administration

-Comments: In response to our report, SSA disagreed with our statement that it did not have a detailed plan to address future service delivery needs.
-Rather, it commented that it continually plans for the future and has been long aware that the Baby Boom generation would have a dramatic impact on internal staffing losses, as well as escalating disability and retirement claims workloads.
-SSA described its current efforts as being the Annual Strategic Plan and the agency's annual budget documents.
-However, in response to continuing concerns about a lack of a consolidated plan to address the disability and retirement wave of the Baby Boom generation, SSA commented that it is now developing a single document that describes the many planning efforts that it has in place.
+Comments: In 2009, SSA disagreed that it did not have a detailed plan to address future service delivery needs, stating that it continually plans for the future and has been long aware that the Baby Boom generation would have a dramatic impact on internal staffing losses, as well as escalating disability and retirement claims workloads.
+The agency described its current efforts as being the Annual Strategic Plan and the agency's annual budget documents.
+However, in response to continuing concerns about a lack of a consolidated plan to address the disability and retirement wave of the Baby Boom generation, SSA commented that it is developing a single document that describes the many planning efforts that it has in place.
 SSA commented that its consolidated document will, at a minimum, include comprehensive plans for expanding electronic services for customers; increasing the centralization of receiving phone calls and working claims from customers while maintaining the network of local field offices; enhancing phone and video services in field offices (where applicable) and piloting self-service personal computers in the reception areas of those offices; and continuing to assess the efficiency of field offices.
 SSA did not agree with our recommendation to establish quantitative standards for field office customer wait times and phone service, stating that such standards would create problems by diverting staff already spread thin across field offices away from processing claims and post-entitlement work.
 SSA stated that it tracks waiting times and makes adjustments as necessary to improve service, and that many of the recently hired field office staff went to offices with the highest waiting times.
-In response, we stated that while we understand the many pressures that SSA faces, we believe that clear standards that establish a minimum level of quality customer service are an essential first step for organizations to measure success.
-In FY10 and FY11, SSA provided no further updates on this recommendation.
+GAO recognizes the many pressures SSA faces, but continues to believe that clear standards that establish a minimum level of quality customer service are an essential first step for organizations to measure success.
+SSA provided no updates on this recommendation in FY10 and FY11.
 In FY12, SSA reported that it continues to disagree with this recommendation.